TimothyK/GitSubmoduleUpdater/DEVELOPMENT.md

     latestDisplayVersion: string;    // Display version for latest (SHA and tag)
-    needsUpdate: boolean;            // Whether update is needed error?: string;                  // Error message if any }
+    needsUpdate: boolean;            // Whether update is needed error?: string;                  // Error message if any pullRequestId?: number | null;   // PR ID if one was created/found for this submodule }
 ```